 Start harvesting when they grow to 8 to 10 inches long.
 Cut off what you need and leave the rest.
 You generally only get one flush of growth from each clove.
 They may sprout again, but the quality declines, so start new cloves when you begin harvesting the current crop.
 These garlic tops taste a lot like garlicky scallions.
 Don't plan to yield a bulb of garlic.
 You would need a particular temperature to start forming bulbs, and that won't happen indoors.
 But, garlic greens are an excellent substitute.

 03 of 09

-Even though pepper plants collapse at their first brush with frost, they are tropical perennials.
-You can try sweet or hot peppers, starting both of them by seed.
-You can also pot plants from your garden in late summer and to bring indoors for the winter.
-You won’t get a huge harvest, but they will fruit.
+Pepper plants are tropical perennials.
+They shrivel at just the hint of frost, but while indoors, they can thrive.
+Plant some sweet or hot peppers from seed or pot some plants from your garden in late summer and bring them inside.
+You might not get a huge harvest, but they will fruit.

 Lettuce and Other Salad Greens

-These tiny, fresh sprouts are probably the easiest edible to grow indoors.
+Microgreens are tiny, fresh sprouts that are probably the most effortless edibles to grow indoors.
 They don’t take up much space or much time.
-Microgreens are just a mix of seeds of various greens and herbs, such as beets, radishes, kale, Swiss chard, and basil.
+They are a mix of seeds from various greens and herbs, such as beets, radishes, kale, Swiss chard, and basil.